 Global Data Deduplication

-Backup deduplication is a method for reducing backup size by excluding duplicate data blocks from the backup.
-In any given organization, VMs contain duplicates of data, such as VMs deployed from the same template, VMs with the same OS, and VMs that have some (semi) identical files, such as database entries.
-Block-level data deduplication enables you to reduce backup size by saving only unique data blocks to the Backup Repository while replacing duplicated blocks with references to existing ones.
+Backup deduplication is a method of reducing backup size by eliminating duplicate data blocks from the backup.
+In most environments, VMs contain repeated data, such as VMs deployed from the same template, VMs running the same operating system, or VMs that share identical or similar files, including database records.
+Block-level backup deduplication reduces backup size by storing only unique data blocks in the Backup Repository while replacing duplicate blocks with references to the existing ones.

-NAKIVO Backup & Replication automatically deduplicates all backups in a given forever-incremental Backup Repository if this feature is enabled.
-This means that all data blocks are taken into account by backup deduplication, even if you back up your VMware VMs, Hyper-V VMs, and Amazon EC2 instances to the same Backup Repository.
-Global deduplication can be enabled during Backup Repository creation process.
-You can also use hardware-based data deduplication device such as an EMC Data Domain instead of enabling it for the repository.
+NAKIVO Backup & Replication automatically deduplicates all backups stored in a forever-incremental Backup Repository when this feature is enabled.
+This means that all data blocks are considered for backup deduplication, even when VMware VMs, Hyper-V VMs, and Amazon EC2 instances are backed up to the same Backup Repository.
+Global deduplication can be enabled during the Backup Repository creation process.
+Alternatively, you can use a hardware-based data deduplication device, such as EMC Data Domain, instead of enabling deduplication at the repository level.

 Note